dcastil/tailwind-merge/docs/configuration.md

 -   `translate`

 If you modified one of these theme scales in your Tailwind config, you can add all your keys right here and tailwind-merge will take care of the rest.
 If you modified other theme scales, you need to figure out the class group to modify in the [default config](./api-reference.md#getdefaultconfig).

+### Ignored variants

+Tailwind supports variants that don't modify the selector, which some third-party plugins use to modify utilities.
+If you or one of your Tailwind plugins uses variants like this, you can add them to `ignoredVariants` so that tailwind-merge ignores them when merging classes.

 ### Extending the tailwind-merge config